RJ45 vs SFP Port: Which Should Be Used to Connect Two Switches?

 Both run at 1000Mbps but differ a lot based on different connection types

 It is always a question to choose an access switch with SFP ports or RJ45 Ethernet ports for 1000Mbps connections.
 RJ45 port vs SFP port, many people wonder the main differences between them.
-Is RJ45 port or SFP port that suits better for your network?
-As RJ45 port and SFP port are already quite familiar to most users, thus here directly bring some principles that we could follow to choose between RJ45 port and SFP port while skipping the repeated introductions of what is SFP port or RJ45 port.
+Is RJ45 port or SFP port that suits your network?
+As RJ45 port and SFP port are already quite familiar to most users, here are some principles that we could follow to choose between RJ45 port and SFP port while skipping the repeated introductions of what is SFP port or RJ45 port.

-RJ45 vs SFP: connection types.
 It’s the most basic difference which decides many other features of RJ45 ports vs SFP ports, so we put it at the very beginning.
-RJ45 ports support RJ45 Ethernet cables such as Cat5, CT6, etc. commonly used to connect a computer to a router.
+RJ45 ports support RJ45 Ethernet cables such as Cat5, CT6, etc., commonly be used to connect a computer or a router.
 What are SFP ports used for?
 In terms of SFP switches, SFP ports are more versatile and accept fiber SFP modules with fiber optic cables (both single-mode and multimode), as well as copper SFP modules with Cat5e, Cat6, Cat7, Cat8 cables.